ryelle/ryelle/README.md

 ## Hello 👋

-I’m ryelle, a web developer based in Philadelphia, working remotely.
+I’m ryelle, a software engineer based in Philadelphia, working remotely.
 I work on WordPress, specifically the “meta” side — WordPress.org, WordCamp.org, and other tools that help contributors contribute.

 Some code I'm proud of: